ferrx electromagnetic steel examination

 • Data Acquisition Unit

-• Dedicated SW run under MS Windows
+• Dedicated SW running MS Windows

+This modularity provides for extensive flexibility to optimize the system configuration and performance for the different applications.
 The system design based on many years of relevant field experience has also been optimized with respect to reliability and ease of installation, e.g. there is no steel reference needed, which significantly simplifies the preparation and installation on the steel structures.
 Sensors and all fixed installed components shall have the same operational lifetime as the monitored structures.
-The non-retrievable sensor interface is designed for at least 25 years of operation.
+The sensor interface is designed for at least 25 years of operation.
 The sensor and sensor interface design provides for redundancy and improved reliability.

 One system comprising one instrument and up to eight sensor interfaces can e.g. monitor one to eight nearby pipes or on a structure up to 32 locations within 20m from the data acquisition unit.

 Instrumentation modules